Equity, diversity and inclusion enrich the research community and the quality, relevance and impacts of the research it produces.

 In accordance with the Politique sur la collecte de données sociodémographiques visant à planifier des mesures en matière d’équité, de diversité et d’inclusion, adopted by the boards of directors of the three Fonds, the data collected will allow the FRQ to detect potentially inequitable situations and to plan and monitor the impact of any improvement measures.
 The information provided will remain confidential and will have no impact on funding decisions, eligibility or evaluation of applications.

-For more information on the self-identification questionnaire, please refer to the FAQ sheet.
+For more information on the self-identification questionnaire, please refer to the FAQ sheet (PDF file).